rmzturkmen/certificates/README.md

 ## 1. Professional Certificates (15)

 As is known, the validity date of some of your certificates is extended when you pass the professional exams at AWS.
-For example, Cloud Practioner and SysOps certificates have been extended by AWS when you get the DevOps certification.
+For example, Cloud Practioner and SysOps certificates have been extended by AWS when you get the DevOps-Pro certification.

 | Certification Name                           | Receiving date    | Validity date     |
 | ---                                          | ---               | ---               |